 Students wishing to change to another College need to contact the Admissions & Registration for details and Application Forms.
 (Please see forms on Pages 162-164).

 ACADEMIC RULES AND REGULATIONS

 The Deanship of Admissions & Registration issues a booklet on Academic Regulations which contains all procedures, rules and regulations related to academic matters.
-For additional information, please refer to this booklet, or visit the website at www.squ.edu.om/ar
+For additional information, please refer to this booklet, or visit the website at: